William Pennefather: Mildmay

-In 1864 the Pennefathers were transferred to St. Jude's Church, Mildmay Park; the annual assemblies became known as the Mildmay Conferences.
+In 1864 the Pennefathers were transferred to St Jude's Church, Mildmay Park in London; the annual assemblies became known as the Mildmay Conferences.
 Islington was undergoing great changes as Victorian housing sprawled over the ancient villages, and what had been built as desirable residences soon became overcrowded Dickensian slums.
 The Pennefathers rose to the occasion of the cholera epidemic of 1866, seeing it as an opportunity for domestic mission.
 The organisation he and his wife founded was the Mildmay Mission, judged "one of most influential home and overseas missionary organizations" in the country, "which led to founding of many other bodies".

 The Deaconess Institution trained well-educated young women in theory and practice for two years at Mildmay, before sending them to full-time careers in outlying missions in London or further afield.
 There were "About 200 deaconesses at any one time; [their] distinctive uniform allowed them to work in roughest areas unmolested".
 The uniforms had been designed by Elizabeth Baxter who had joined in 1866 and had then led the institution for two years.

 In 1869 the Pennefathers built a large hall at Mildmay, to host the annual conferences and to serve as the centre for several missionary organisations.
 The Conference Hall, abutting the south side of Newington Green, had three stories and sat up to 3000 people.
 It was used throughout the week by 20 organisations, and on Sunday the services were led by different denominations.
 Up to 600 men attended its night school.
 Mildmay founded or nurtured organisations such as the Dorcas Society, a charitable sewing circle; Caroline Hanbury's initiative to distribute flowers to hospitals; an orphanage training girls for domestic service; Mildmay Lads' Institute, to keep boys out of trouble; Metropolitan Free Dormitory Association, a homeless shelter involving Lord Shaftesbury; children's services, stimulated by a visit from American evangelist Edward Payson Hammond.
 The Railway Mission and the Young Women's Christian Association were for a time headquartered at Mildmay Mission.
 Mrs Pennefather brought together the Working Girls' Institute (founded 1855) to form the YWCA.